Klangstrom/KlangWellen/README.md

-# Klangwellen
+# KlangWellen

-*Klangwellen* is a C++ library for processing audio signals. each processor ( or class ) is designed around a central `process` method that either receives and/or emitts samples.
+*KlangWellen* is a C++ library for processing audio signals. each processor ( or class ) is designed around a central `process` method that either receives and/or emitts samples.

-*Klangwellen* is an header-only library which should make it easier to integrate into projects.
+*KlangWellen* is an header-only library which should make it easier to integrate into projects.

 ## compiling + running tests